 Flying RC planes are fun but trust me, building is fun in its own right!
 There are plenty of resources out there in the internet that will help you with the process.
 For example, you can find RC plane plans made by someone else and follow it, possibly adding your own ‘spice’ to it.

-As a beginner, you need to keep it simple.
+As a beginner, you need to keep it simple while learning how to fly RC planes.
 You do not want to overwhelm yourself with too many controls at once when you are just starting out.
 RC planes comes in different channel varieties.
 Usually, 4 channel and 3 channel versions.
 A 4 channel RC plane comes with 4 different controls – Throttle, Rudder (rotation), Aileron (side to side tilting) and Elevator (Up and down).

 A 3 channel RC plane is usually enough for a beginner to feel challenged!
 These planes either lack Rudder or Aileron.
 In most cases, they have the Throttle, Rudder and the Elevator controls.
 Master flying around with these controls first before getting a 4 channel RC plane capable of more maneuvers and aerobatics.